Four compelling reasons why English language learners should learn collocations

 I could easily add hundreds more collocations with have to this list.

-In essence, English language learners perhaps need to spend less time doing grammar exercises, and devote more time to studying collocations and creating lots of personalised sentences with them.
+In essence, English language learners need to spend less time doing grammar exercises, and devote more time to studying collocations and creating lots of personalised sentences with them.

 There are so many reasons why English language learners should learn collocations.